nika-karsanova/CS12320-Mini-Java-Assignment/README.md

 # CS12320-Mini-Java-Assignment
-A first mini project for OOP module in the Aberystwyth University.
+A first mini project for Java module in the Aberystwyth University.